Call Us

 Enquire

-What is splitting in borderline personality disorder (BPD)?
+What is splitting in emotionally unstable personality disorder (EUPD)?

-‘Splitting’ is common symptom for people with mental health issues like borderline personality disorder (BPD).
+‘Splitting’ is common symptom for people with mental health issues like EUPD (also known as borderline personality disorder (BPD)).
 Splitting means to divide something.
 It causes a person to view everything and everyone in black and white, ‘absolute’ terms.
-It stops them from being able to recognise or accept paradoxical qualities in someone or something and doesn’t allow for any ‘grey areas’ in their thinking.
-Splitting is a defence mechanism deployed by people with BPD and other personality disorders.
+It stops them from being able to recognise or accept paradoxical qualities in someone or something, and doesn’t allow for any ‘grey areas’ in their thinking.
+Splitting is a defence mechanism deployed by people with EUPD and other personality disorders.
 Its development can be linked to experiences of early life traumas, such as abuse and abandonment.

-Seeing and responding to the world in these extremes, through either a filter of positivity or negativity, can leave a person with BPD exhausted and emotionally drained.
+Seeing and responding to the world in these extremes, through either a filter of positivity or negativity, can leave a person with EUPD exhausted and emotionally drained.
 It can also lead to strains or fractures in their relationships as those close to the person become more and more affected by their behaviour.
-It's a commonly used defence mechanism that is done subconsciously in an attempt to protect against intense negative feelings such as loneliness, abandonment and isolation.
+It's a commonly used defence mechanism that's done subconsciously in an attempt to protect against intense negative feelings such as loneliness, abandonment and isolation.

 What causes splitting?

-A split might often be caused by an event that triggers the extreme binary emotions that characterise BPD.
-Sometimes, these events might seem harmless or small to people without BPD, but they may in some way relate to previous trauma.
+A split might often be caused by an event that triggers the extreme binary emotions that characterise EUPD.
+Sometimes, these events might seem harmless or small to people without EUPD, but they may in some way, relate to previous trauma.
 This event might spark fears of abandonment, separation or severe anxiety.

 The root cause is linked to how we develop as a child.
 When a baby enters the world, they experience the things within it as either good or bad, or as all or nothing.
 As the baby develops psychologically, they begin to understand that the world isn’t just good or bad.
 They become able to integrate the idea that good and bad can be held in the same object.

-People with borderline personality disorder often experience overwhelming emotions and struggle to integrate the concept that good and bad can co-exist in another person.
+People with EUPD often experience overwhelming emotions and struggle to integrate the concept that good and bad can co-exist in another person.
 Splitting is a psychological mechanism which allows the person to tolerate difficult and overwhelming emotions by seeing someone as either good or bad, idealised or devalued.
-This makes it easier to manage the emotions that they are feeling, which on the surface seem to be contradictory.
+This makes it easier to manage the emotions they're feeling, which on the surface seem to be contradictory.

 The effects of splitting